2020 United States presidential election in Arizona: Campaign

 Arizona was a heavily contested state throughout the election.
 Once a reliably Republican state, it has trended more Democratic in recent years, with Trump winning it by just 3.5% in 2016.
 Compared to past Republicans, Trump's performance was historically weak: Mitt Romney won it with a 9.0% margin in 2012 over Barack Obama, John McCain by 8.5% in 2008 also against Obama, and George W. Bush by 10.5% in 2004 against John Kerry.
 Arizona was one of just ten states to swing more Democratic in 2016, and its 5.5 percentage point swing was the fourth largest in the country.
 The swing mirrored a nationwide pattern where suburban voters, formerly the principal Republican voting base, swung deep into the Democratic column.
 Arizona's leftward swing was also credited to a rapidly growing Hispanic population.

-The Democratic advantage in the state was pronounced further in the 2018 elections.
-Democrat Kyrsten Sinema won the open Senate seat against Trump loyalist and Representative Martha McSally by a margin of 55,900 votes (2.4%), flipping the state's Senate seat blue for the first time since 1988.
-Sinema carried Maricopa County, which holds the majority of Arizona citizens, by 60,256 votes.
-McSally would later be appointed to Arizona's other Senate seat on January 3, 2019 after the death of John McCain.
-Democrats also won a 5–4 majority in Arizona's House of Representatives delegation.
-In the legislative elections, Democrats maintained their deficit in both houses of the Arizona Legislature but picked up four seats in the Arizona House of Representatives and won the general ballot in the Arizona Senate.

 Both candidates spent massive amounts of money on advertising, though Biden outspent Trump 2–1.

 Trump visited Arizona significantly more than his opponent, holding 4 rallies in just one week, compared to Biden, who only visited the state once.
-Biden favored small, masked gathering to limit the spread of COVID-19, which ravaged the state's large Navajo communities, whereas Trump favored large rallies with thousands of people in attendance, oftentimes without masks and contrary to the advice of health officials.
+Trump favored large rallies with thousands of people in attendance, oftentimes without masks and contrary to the advice of health officials.

-At his rallies, Trump campaigned with the Republican Governor of Arizona, Doug Ducey, as well as Republican Senator Martha McSally, in a bid to help her win reelection against Democrat Mark Kelly in the 2020 United States Senate special election.
-Ducey suffered from low approval ratings due to his handling of the ongoing COVID-19 pandemic – his approval fell from 50% to 29% before the pandemic to a 35–42 deficit in an October 2, 2020 poll.
-Ducey suffered opposition from both sides of the aisle: he was booed at a Trump rally in Tucson, with Trump supporters shouting "open up and open our state," while facing opposition from the left and public health experts for his failure to promote the usage of masks and other mitigation measures, downplaying the severity of the virus, and prioritization of reopening the economy.
+At his rallies, Trump campaigned with the Republican Governor of Arizona, Doug Ducey, as well as Republican Senator Martha McSally, in a bid to help her win against Democrat Mark Kelly in the 2020 United States Senate special election.